Department of Computer Science

 The Department of Computer Science houses several undergraduate majors and minors.
 The Computer Science major prepares students for entry-level software engineering, networking, database application development, and web administration positions.
 The Cybersecurity major prepares students for careers in computer crime investigation, information assurance, and digital forensics.
 The Data Science major prepares students for entry-level data analyst positions in traditional and interdisciplinary domains.
 These programs also prepare students for advanced study at the graduate level.
 Most graduates enter the workforce as computer professionals; one or two per year elect to pursue study at the graduate level.
 Due to the overlap between these programs, many students minor or double major in these related fields.

 The department offers a variety of upper-division courses that permit students to explore different areas of the discipline and to find the ones in which they are most interested.
-Upper-division course offerings include courses in the areas of web development, database systems, computer networks, user experience design, artificial intelligence, robotics, operating systems, and penetration testing, among others.
+Upper-division course offerings include courses in the areas of web development, database systems, computer networks, user experience design, artificial intelligence, operating systems, and penetration testing, among others.

 The department maintains three computer labs to support the curriculum.
 The Software Development Laboratory supports the first three courses in the major sequence and several upper-division courses.
 The Network/Systems Administration lab supports a variety of introductory and advanced networking and server management courses.
 The Cybersecurity Lab offers workstations for conducting advanced security assessments.
 Finally, a virtual lab environment allows students to gain hands-on experience with virtual servers, giving them the ability to configure and deploy new services.